mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/using-nuget/index.md

 There are several potential advantages to using NuGet packages for RhinoCommon SDKs:

 * It's great for projects with multiple developers (or developers with multiple computers).
 No more references to `Grasshopper.dll` that include `C:\Users\<username>\AppData\...`.
-* NuGet runs on Windows and Mac and is baked into Visual Studio (for both Window and Mac).
+* NuGet runs on Windows and Mac and is baked into Visual Studio (for Windows).
 * Are you using Continuous Integration (CI)?
 Your build servers can automatically download the correct version of the SDK before compiling and publishing your shiny new release.
 * You're probably already using it to install packages like [Json.NET](https://www.nuget.org/packages/newtonsoft.json).
+* You can target a lower version of RhinoCommon than you have installed to ensure full compatibility across all Rhino versions

 ### Potential Pitfalls